NikolausDemmel/rootba/README.md

-In the ["Bundle Adjustment in the Large" (BAL)](https://grail.cs.washington.edu/projects/bal/) problem formulation cameras are represented as world-to-cam poses and points as 3D points in world frame, and each camera has it's own set of independent intrinsics, using the "Snavely projection" function with one focal length `f` and two radial distortion parameters `k1` and `k2`.
+In the ["Bundle Adjustment in the Large" (BAL)](https://grail.cs.washington.edu/projects/bal/) problem formulation cameras are represented as world-to-cam poses and points as 3D points in world frame, and each camera has its own set of independent intrinsics, using the "Snavely projection" function with one focal length `f` and two radial distortion parameters `k1` and `k2`.
 This is implemented in the `BalProblem` class.
 Besides the BAL